 Service Dogs UK

 Service Dogs UK provide and train PTSD Assistance Dogs, selected from rescue, for veterans of the Armed Forces and Emergency Services with a clinical diagnosis of PTSD.
 They help with regaining independence, renewing a sense of purpose, building confidence, encouraging calmness and other different ways of coping with PTSD.
 Service Dogs UK provides a training programme over a period of 9 to 12 months under the guidance of professional dog trainers. matching rescue dogs to become an Assistance Dogs Partnership for life.
-Service Dogs UK is accepts application of veterans in West Sussex, Surrey and East & North Hampshire.
+Service Dogs UK accepts application from veterans in West Sussex, Surrey and East & North Hampshire.

 Sporting Force supports ex-Service personnel who have been wounded, injured or become sick during service by offering a route into civilian employment within the professional sports industry.
 They also provide education, exercise and social events to veterans and their families to relieve mental health issues and feelings of social isolation.

 Togetherall (formerly Big White Wall) is a clinically managed, online mental health community that empowers individuals to anonymously get support, 24/7.
 The service provides millions of people throughout the UK, New Zealand and North America with the opportunity to talk with others going through similar experiences, self-guided courses and resources to support mental health, all in a judgement free environment.
 Togetherall is free to all UK serving personnel, reservists, veterans and military families aged 16+.
 To register, visit our site.

 Turn to Starboard